-Although Turks and Caicos is a small nation, it boasts an international airport that welcomes direct flights from major cities like New York, Newark, Boston, Miami, Charlotte, Philadelphia, Dallas, Atlanta, Toronto, Montreal, Nassau and London.
-The islands are also regular ports-of-call for cruise lines such as Carnival, Royal Caribbean, and Princess.
+Although Turks and Caicos is a small nation, it boasts an international airport that welcomes direct flights from major cities like New York, Newark, Boston, Miami, Charlotte, Philadelphia, Dallas, Atlanta, Toronto, Montreal, Nassau, and London.
+The islands are also regular port-of-call for cruise lines such as Carnival, Royal Caribbean, and Princess.

 Amazing Diving and Snorkeling

 Warm, calm and amazingly clear waters provide the perfect conditions for diving and snorkeling.
-The country has the third largest reef system in the world, and its impressive array of marine life is healthy and flourishing.
-Divers rave about the exceptional levels of visibility they experience while they are submerged alongside dramatic vertical walls and when they are exploring sunken cannons and shipwrecks.
+The country has the third-largest reef system in the world, and its impressive array of marine life is healthy and flourishing.
+Divers rave about the exceptional levels of visibility they experience while they are submerged alongside dramatic vertical walls and when they are exploring sunken canyons and shipwrecks.

 Family-friendly Environment and Activities